phalverson/gigaspaces-wiki-jekyll/xap100/space-persistency-initial-load.markdown

 ## Overriding the `initialDataLoad` method

-To implement your own Initial Load when using the Hibernate `SpaceDataSource` you can override the `initialDataLoad` method to construct one or more `DefaultScrollableDataIterator`.
+To implement your own Initial Load when using the Hibernate `SpaceDataSource`, you can override the `initialDataLoad` method to construct one or more `DefaultScrollableDataIterator` instances.
 For example:

 {% highlight java %}
 public class MySpaceDataSource extends DefaultHibernateSpaceDataSource {